Player's Guide Index

-A Contractor's rating in Mind is equal to Intelligence + Charisma + 1, with a maximum of 9.
+A Contractor's rating in Mind is equal to Intellect + Charisma + 1, with a maximum of 9.
 An average human will thus have a Mind rating of 4-6, while the enlightened will have 8-9 Mind and the especially weak-willed will have 3 Mind.
 The character sheet on The Contract website calculates this automatically.

 Mental Damage is caused by Exertion, failing a Trauma Roll, or certain supernatural attacks.
 A partially depleted Mind contributes to a Character's Penalty, and a fully-drained Mind is incapacitating.
 If you are incapacitated from Mind damage, you receive a new Trauma.

 Mind recovers at the rate of one point per night of restful sleep.